SnesFX/Iready-Cheats-Decompiled/README.md

 * A decompilation of some Iready cheats and shit.

-* Note: This decompilation is somewhat useable mainly because I never decompiled javascript code before lmao.
+* Note: This decompilation is somewhat useable mainly because I don't have alot of experience deobfuscating javascript code.

 # What's included